-There is general appreciation among the pilot agencies for the swiftness and supportive responses of Start Network staff.
-There is equal appreciation for several of the adaptations Start Network made during the pilot period, in response to concerns they expressed (e.g., explanatory materials in French

-But, as interim Start Network reviews picked up, language can be a barrier.
+There is general appreciation among the pilot agencies for the swiftness and supportive responses of Start staff.
+There is equal appreciation for several of the adaptations Start made during the pilot period, in response to concerns they expressed (e.g., explanatory materials in French and Spanish and in video clip format which are easier for more oral environments; doubling the ceiling; allowing up to 60 days for implementation).
+But, as interim Start reviews picked up, language can be a barrier.
 This goes further than which language is being used.
 Even if someone from a pilot agency has good functional English, they struggle with English that is spoken fast, with different accents and/or using words or expressions they are not familiar with.
-This applies not only to Start Network staff but also to its service providers (e.g., the 3rd party assessing the DDA materials) and consultants or resource people national agencies must interact with.
+This applies not only to Start staff but also to its service providers (e.g., the 3rd party assessing the DDA materials) and consultants or resource people national agencies must interact with.
 Also, English language guidance offered in video clip format can be challenging when the narrator is a native English speaker not attentive to the fact that the audience may not be so.
 The reference time zone for direct communications also remains European working hours, to which pilot agencies must adapt.